-PostgreSQL is a powerful, stable, and highly configurable open source relational database.
-PostgreSQL 11 has recently been released.
-Since we're developers & our database is a core, networked system function, we want to work with the cutting edge release and its source to facilitate optimization, customization, and experimentation.
-Below is a basic guide on how we built and configured PostgreSQL from Git on Ubuntu Linux 18.04.
+PostgreSQL 12 has recently been released.
+If you're not familiar with PostgreSQL, it is a powerful, stable, and highly configurable open source relational database.
+Since we're developers & our database is a core, networked system function, we want to work with the latest release and its source to facilitate optimization, customization, and experimentation.
+Below is a basic guide on how we built and configured PostgreSQL 12 (master branch) from Git on Ubuntu Linux 18.04.

 Install and Build from Git

 Before we begin, let's see if we have PostgreSQL packages already installed on our Ubuntu 18.04 system.
 We show various ways below to detect whether remants of postgres exist on our system.
 As you can, our system is clean of previous releases.

 $ which psql $ $ ps -e | grep post $ $ dpkg -l | grep postgres $ $ dpkg -l | grep libpq $ $ldconfig -p | grep libpq $

 If it is installed, you can perform a remove or purge.
 Note that a purge will remove the configuration files along with the packages.

 $ sudo apt purge postgresql-client-common postgresql-common postgresql